-I'm investigating whether the current laws excluding dogs from pubs should change to give the owners of pubs the right to decide whether dogs are allowed into indoor areas.
+I'm proposing an amendment to current laws excluding dogs from pubs to give the owners of pubs the right to decide whether dogs are allowed into indoor areas.

 Here's some background information:

 What’s the situation with dogs in pubs at the moment?

 Having a drink with your dog has long been a feature of life in Balmain.
 Several local pubs, such as the London Hotel, have always welcomed well behaved dogs along with their owners, and the presence of dogs is a much loved part of these pubs’ unique atmosphere.

 Recently, however, local residents claim council officials have visited puts and let owners know there will be a $600 fine for bringing dogs inside pubs.1

 The Inner West Council has stated that they are simply enforcing the NSW food authority guidelines and the provisions of the Food Act, which prohibits dogs in indoor area where food or beverages are served.